 We will sell Units using DTC Settlement or, under special circumstances, through DRS Settlement.
 Investors purchasing Units through DTC Settlement will coordinate with their registered representatives to pay the full purchase price for their Units.
 Notwithstanding the settlement procedures we use, all investors' funds will be forwarded to the escrow account and not released until we reach the minimum offering amount of at least 400,000 Units.
 When utilizing the DTC Settlement procedure, IAA and soliciting dealers will electronically transmit investors' funds directly to the escrow account, which will not be released until we reach the minimum offering of at least 400,000 Units.
 Investors who are permitted to utilize the DRS Settlement method will complete and sign subscription agreements, which will be delivered to the Escrow Agent or its designee.
-In addition, until we reach the minimum amount, investors' benefit pending release to us as described herein.
+In addition, until we reach the minimum amount, investors will pay the full purchase price for their Units to the escrow agent (as set forth in the subscription agreement), to be held in the escrow account for the investors' benefit pending release to us as described herein.
 See "Settlement Procedures" for a description of the settlement procedures with respect to each of these settlement methods.